 This DIY plywood Christmas tree is such a fun, Scandinavian-inspired alternative to a traditional Christmas tree – plus it’s perfect for anyone with a small space.
-Or you can make a mini version of this plywood tree for a credenza or entryway and display some treasured ornaments on it (away from cats and kiddos, perhaps?).
+Or you can make a mini version of this plywood tree for a credenza or entryway and display some treasured ornaments on it (to keep the delicate glass ornaments away from cats and kids, perhaps?).

-Before I get into the nitty gritty, I should confess that there are some things I wish I could change about this DIY plywood Christmas tree.
-I originally envisioned a more simplified tree (like a cookie-cutter shape – really simple), but on a whim I decided for a little more realism.
-The top was looking good and I got cocky.
-Then it started to get windy (I was working outside) and this giant sheet of plywood acted like a sail.
+Before I get into the nitty gritty of how to make this plywood tree, I should confess that there are some things I wish I could change about this particular DIY plywood Christmas tree.
+I originally envisioned a more simplified tree (like a cookie-cutter shape – really simple), but on a whim I decided for a little more “realism”.
+The top was looking really good and I got over-confident.
+Then it started to get REALLY windy on Lake Superior (I was working outside, in the car port) and this giant sheet of plywood acted like a sail.
 I was flailing.
 I started to rush and then the tree got a bit thick in the middle and then I tried to thin it out but made it look a little wibbly-wobbly.
-I still think the idea is cute so that’s why I wanted to share it but, if I’m being honest, I don’t love my wonky tree.
-If you’re going to make your own DIY plywood Christmas tree, I suggest a simpler shape, not so fat in the middle like mine, haha.
+Blah.
+I still think the idea is cute so that’s why I wanted to share it but, if I’m being honest, I don’t love my wonky little tree.
+If you’re going to make your own DIY plywood Christmas tree, I suggest a simpler shape – and not so chunky in the middle, like mine, haha.

-It was simple enough to make this DIY plywood Christmas tree, here’s the tutorial and supply list!
+Painting calamities aside, it was VERY simple to make this DIY plywood Christmas tree, here’s the tutorial and supply list!

-- Sheet of plywood (size is up to you, you can use scraps or a full sheet – I recommend a 3/4″ thickness)
+- Sheet of plywood (size is up to you, you can use scraps or a full sheet – I recommend a 3/4″ thickness for a leaning tree)

 - Wood glue